 In this post, you will see knitting tips for beginners for those of you who have just started your knitting journey.

-The new year has begun and if one of your goals is to pick up the needles and start knitting then we have this to say to you…
+If one of your goals is to pick up the needles and start knitting then we have this to say to you…

 A huge welcome to the knitting community!

-It can give you a sense of accomplishment and the chance to meet a community full of fellow knitters who are ready to cheer you on, share their knitting secrets and give you helpful advice.
+It can give you a sense of accomplishment and the chance to meet a community full of fellow knitters who are ready to cheer you on, share their knitting secrets, and give you helpful advice.

 You can learn all about the benefits of knitting here –Why Knitting Is Good For You.